Gadkari feels dizzy, has to sit down during national anthem

 Gadkari, 62, felt dizzy while the national anthem was being played at the event, held at the Punyashlok Ahilyadevi Holkar Solapur University here, the aide said.

-Gadkari’s aide said that the minister felt “uneasy” and was later checked by the local medical officer in Solapur.
+Gadkari’s aide told PTI that the minister felt “uneasy” and was later checked by the local medical officer in Solapur.

 This is not the first time the BJP leader has fainted on stage during public events.